-One of the great thrills of a theatre break in London’s West End is the reaction of the audience – nothing feels better than laughing along with hundreds of people at the same time, or a good group cathartic cry, or a tide of clapping hands in a huge standing ovation.
+One of the great thrills of a theatre break in London’s West End is the reaction of the audience – nothing feels better than laughing along with hundreds of people at the same time, a good cathartic group cry, or a tide of clapping hands in a huge standing ovation.
 A big theatre can only enhance the experience, but just how much do you know about London’s West End theatres?

 Did you know that only five of the West End’s theatres can hold more than 2000 audience members, and only a select few shows could possibly hope to bring in enough theatre-lovers night after night to justify all that space?!
 If you fancy yourself as a bit of a West End Wizard, or simply want satisfy your curiosity, read on to find out what the five biggest West End theatres are…